OpenAutomationTechnologies/openPOWERLINK_V2/Examples/netx500/Linux/gnu/demo_mn_kernel/readme.txt

 copy the following files to the target (e.g. via CompactFlash card):
 - epl.ko
-- EplLoad
+- EplStart
 - xc0.bin, xc1.bin -> copied to /usr/local/lib/firmware

-install the firmware handler from udev package
-$ echo /sbin/firmware.sh > /proc/sys/kernel/hotplug

-load the kernel driver with the Bash script EplLoad
+load the kernel driver with the Bash script EplStart

-$ ./EplLoad
+$ ./EplStart